Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 * Library use Roomdb for your products, You dont need implementation to check status of your products
 * Library use Shared dependency.
 Your app will be less sized and no multidex needed
 * Library checks your products status on everytime app starts.
-You can get status(buught or not)!
+You can get status(bought or not)!
 * Every product bought by client need to be " Acknowledged" in **SUCCES State**.
 Library is making this for you!
 * Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)
 * You can check example app!